affectedly dainty or refined

 loll about thus beautiful, beyond the touch of the everyday world.

-in a sullen manner
+in a manner showing a brooding ill humor

 “I won’t touch it,” he said